Supportive care for laryngeal cancer

 Dry mouth

 Many people will have a dry mouth during and after treatment for laryngeal cancer.
 Dry mouth may be worse with chemoradiation than with radiation alone.
 Dry mouth can make it hard to chew, swallow and talk.
-When it is severe, it can interfere with your ability to maintain good nutrition.
-The healthcare team takes steps to check for, prevent and manage a dry mouth.
-A registered dietitian can also give suggestions on how to maintain nutrition when dry mouth affects eating.
+When it is severe, it can be hard to get proper nutrition because you may eat less.

 Find out more about a dry mouth.